pojntfx/networked-linux-memsync/docs/main.md

 One standout feature of `mmap` is its ability to create what is essentially a direct memory mapping between a file and a region of memory[@choi2017mmap].
 This connection means that read operations performed on the mapped memory region directly correspond to reading the file and vice versa, enhancing efficiency as the amount of expensive context switches (compared to i.e. the `read` or `write` system calls) can be reduced.

-The key advantage that `mmap` provides is the capacity to facilitate zero-copy operations.
+The key advantage that `mmap` provides is it's ability to do zero-copy operations.
 In practical terms, this means that data can be accessed directly as if it were positioned in memory, eliminating the need to copy it from the disk first.
 This direct memory access saves time and reduces processing requirements, offering substantial performance improvements.

+\newpage{}

 This speed improvement does however come with a notable drawback: It bypasses the file system cache, which can potentially result in stale data when multiple processes are reading and writing simultaneously.
 This bypass may lead to a scenario where one process modifies data in the `mmap` region, and another process that is not monitoring for changes might remain unaware and continue to work with outdated data[@stevens2000advanced].